Consultant, Contributor for Peatland Restoration Initiatives

 Op-Ed (Opposite the Editorial page)

-- Local journalist with wide journalism network based in West Kalimantan, Papua, West Papua, Jambi and Central Kalimantan (WRI Indonesia will select one individual in each of the provinces).
+- Local journalist with wide journalism network based in Papua, West Papua, and South Sumatera (WRI Indonesia will select one individual in each of the provinces).

 - Bachelor degree of Journalism, communications, broadcasting or others relevant studies.